Skip to main content

 Ryan Hillard: When buying a home, the biggest upfront cost is most likely going to be the down payment, where even if you can afford the monthly mortgage payments, the initial cost may be too much for you to do on your own.

 According to the National Association of Realtors, in 2019, 60% of home buyers came up with their down payments primarily from their own funds.
-But this is not always attainable, especially for first-time, time home buyers who may not have the benefit of funds from the sale of their current residents.
+But this is not always attainable, especially for first time home buyers who may not have the benefit of funds from the sale of their current residents.

 That’s where gift funds for a down payment are helpful.
 Family members or close relatives who wanna chip in and help the home buyer purchase a home are able to do so.
 The great news is that you can use these gifted funds to make the down payment.
 Your lender will also want to know some additional details before they allow you to use it.